dataforseo/TypeScriptClient/docs/interfaces/IKnowledgeGraphShoppingItemDataforseoLabsSerpElementItem.md

 > **`optional`** **title**: `string`

-title of the item
+title of the result in SERP

 #### Source

-main.ts:98723
+main.ts:99779

 ***